Indian Private School, Al Ain is a low fee private K-12 school for Indian expatriates located in Falaj Hazzaa, Al Ain.

 What the inspectors say

-Areas of improvement were identified as the need
+Areas of improvement identified the need to improve:

 Indian School Al Ain is a Best of school, a ranking determined by parent surveys on the site.
 It can be found in the following Best of rankings: